Toshimichi0915/fetch/README.md

 # fetch

-A placeholder API for fetching data from a specified URL.
+A placeholder API expansion for fetching data from a specified URL.

 ## Usage